 A subtly aggressive front bumper, menacing grille and rear diffuser with quad exhaust pipes let informed observers distinguish the S6 from its humbler A6 sibling, as do 19-inch aluminum wheels and aluminum side mirror covers.

 The big difference between the two, of course, is what lies under the hood.
 Whereas the A6 uses four- and six-cylinder engines, the S6 packs a potent twin-turbocharged 4.0-liter V8 that generates 450 horsepower between 5,800 and 6,400 rpm and 406 lb-ft of torque from 1,400 to 5,700 rpm.
 That's enough to propel the sport sedan from zero to 60 mph in 4.4 seconds and on to a top speed of 155 mph.

 The V8's partner in speed is a seven-speed S-tronic dual-clutch automatic that serves up smooth but rapid shifts and can be controlled manually through steering wheel-mounted paddle shifters.
 Audi's quattro all-wheel-drive system helps the S6 conquer inclement weather and also improves handling by sending torque to the outside rear wheel to cut down on understeer in turns.

-Despite its performance credentials, the S6 is no gas guzzler - it's rated at 18/27 mpg - due to a cylinder deactivation system that essential turns the engine into a V4 in low-throttle highway driving.
-Known as Cylinder on Demand, the setup employs active noise cancellation technology and active engine mounts to eliminate any NVH issues that would be uncouth in such a premium vehicle.
+Despite its performance credentials, the S6 is no gas guzzler - it's rated at 18/27 mpg - due in part to a cylinder deactivation system that essential turns the engine into a V4 in low-throttle highway driving.
+Known as Cylinder-on-Demand, the setup employs active noise cancellation technology and active engine mounts to eliminate any NVH issues that would be uncouth in such a premium vehicle.

 The S6 rides on a full air suspension with adaptive dampers, which can both be adjusted to suit the driver's preferences with a Drive Select system that also controls throttle response, steering effort and shift calibration.